ecornell/ai-tools-ahk/README.md

 ## Usage

+The default hothots and prompts are set to the following:

-`Ctrl+Shift+j` - (Quick Prompt 1) - Runs the "Fix Spelling" prompt and replaces the current line or paragraph of text with the corrected version.
+`Ctrl+Shift+j` - (Quick Prompt 1) - Auto selects the current line or paragraph and runs the "Fix Spelling" prompt and replaces it with the corrected version.

-`Ctrl+Shift+k` - (Quick Prompt 2) - Run2 the "Continuation" prompt and append it to the text on the current line.
+`Ctrl+Shift+k` - (Quick Prompt 2) - Auto selects the current line or paragraph and runs the a "Continuation" prompt with it as input and appends the result.

 `Ctrl+Alt+Shift+k` - (Prompt Menu) - Opens the prompt menu to pick the prompt to run on the selected text.